oc-cmcbride/froyo/README.md

 FroYo is a double-half-deque-and-stack language that is modeled after a classic frozen yogurt machine with vanilla, chocolate, and vanilla/chocolate swirl.
 Data is put into each flavor deque and is then scooped or poured out to the serving cone stack.

+See the `Graphics` folder for graphics explaining some of the commands.

 Instructions are separated by a new line.

 Lines beginning with "#" are treated as comments.

+## Using the Interpreter
+The interpreter `froyo.py` can both read in .froyo files and can provide a REPL via the console.
+Launch the FroYo interpreter with any Python interpreter with version 3.6 or above (for f-strings).

+To lanuch the interpreter in file-read mode, provide a file name as an additional argument.
+- Example: `python3 froyo.py \PATH\TO\helloworld.froyo`

+To launch the interpreter in REPL mode, simply do not provide any additional arguments.
+- Example: `python3 froyo.py`

 ## Grammar
 ```